 I’ve been thinking for a long time about the relationship between apocalyptic storytelling and the real apocalyptic experiences of life under settler colonial capitalism – my most recent article in Resilience: a Journal of the Environmental Humanities (and some early writing here, here, and here).

 My thinking is informed by the work of Kyle Whyte, Kristen Simmons, Bruno Seraphin, and, Gerald Horne’s vital The Apocalypse of Settler Colonialism.
 My review of Horne’s book appears here, but has since been picked up by Monthly Review, Portside, and Black Agenda Report.

-Descriptions of climate change communicated though the tropes of apocalypse describe both the means and the end-logic of colonial capitalism.
+That is to say, descriptions of climate change communicated though the tropes of apocalypse signal both the means and the end-logic of colonial capitalism.
 STILL, there are ways to think apocalyptically that do not bind us to the solitary and asphyxiating atmospherics of settler time-space.
 Try here, here, here,

-*Here, I conflate colonialism and settler colonialism, as I see Patrick Wolfe’s formative definition of settler colonialism as a structure not an event that takes as its end goal the elimination of the native in terms of its colonial origins as well as both systems’ mutual dependence upon what Jodi Byrd calls the “transit” of indian-ness – a metaphorics vital to the apocalypses of colonialism-cum-settler-colonialism.
+*I conflate colonialism and settler colonialism, as I see settler colonialism as a structure of ongoing events built on elimination of the native: in its colonial origins as well as its dependence upon what Jodi Byrd calls the “transit” of indian-ness – a metaphorics vital to the apocalypses of colonialism-cum-settler-colonialism.
 In other words, colonialism and settler colonialism converge in the transit of “indian,” the elimination of Indigenous worlds as a means and ends, conditions of possibility and teleology.